E-Printer/Booking-system2/README.md

 The completed sprint was composed of many separate items.
 Having used the MoSCoW approach to prioritisation.
 "Won't-Have" items will remain in the backlog for now.

-Partially applied some of the acceptance criteria of some of our Should Have Critieria such as including contact information with the rest of acceptance criteria in the backlog such as adding maps and contact forms.
+Partially applied some of the acceptance criteria of some of the Should Have Critieria such as including contact information with the rest of acceptance criteria in the backlog such as adding maps and contact forms.
 This did add tech debt as the delete functionality is still not operating correctly.

 Full [Project Board](https://github.com/users/E-Printer/projects/1/views/1)